Defining the field of immuno-oncology and the potential of immunotherapy for cancer patients

 Located in California, Filtricine has developed targeted nutrient deprivation (TND) therapy, which focuses on taking away nutrients critical for the growth of cancer cells.
 This helps to exploit metabolic dependencies to stop cancer from spreading.

-Located in Arizona, OncoMyx Therapeutics develops immunotherapies that create an immune response to fight cancer.
-It's proprietary myxoma platform targets hematologic and solid tumors with a unique oncolytic virus called myxoma and a novel patented systemic delivery approach
+Located in Arizona, OncoMyx Therapeutics develops immunotherapy for cancer research and treatments.
+Its proprietary myxoma platform targets hematologic and solid tumors with a unique oncolytic virus called myxoma and a novel patented systemic delivery approach.

 Located in Massachusetts, Pyxis Oncology develops biologics that overcome suppression and target tumor cells.
-They believe that antibody drug candidates (ADCs) and immunotherapies hold the potential to improve patient lives and target difficult-to-treat cancers.
+They believe that antibody-drug candidates (ADCs) and immunotherapies for cancer hold the potential to improve patient lives and target difficult-to-treat cancers.

 Located in California, Arch Oncology is a clinical-stage company that develops antibody therapies to treat hematologic malignancies and solid tumors.
 Their lead candidate AO-176 is used to treat patients with solid tumors and is currently going through Phase 1/2 clinical trials.
 AO-176 can directly kill tumor cells and induce DAMPs (Damage Associated Molecular Patterns), resulting in Immunogenic Cell Death.